louisdennington/mental-health-text-model/README.md

 - build user interface
 - testing and debugging

+- rewrite routes.py and main.py to use logger at various stages

 - put iframe in Wix embed html block, replacing "yourusername" with the url for the tool <iframe src="https://yourusername.pythonanywhere.com" width="100%" height="800px" style="border:none;"></iframe>